jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 resource record set for a wildcard domain name, all issue properties MUST be ignored when processing a request for that wildcard domain name.

+For example, the following resource record set requests that *only* ca1.example.net issue certificates for "wild.example.com" or "sub.wild.example.com", and that *only* ca2.example.org issue certificates for "*.wild.example.com" or "*.sub.wild.example.com).

+wild.example.com          CAA 0 issue "ca1.example.net"
+wild.example.com          CAA 0 issuewild "ca2.example.org"

+The following resource record set requests that *only* ca1.example.net issue certificates for "wild2.example.com".
+It also permits ca1.example.net to issue certificates "*.wild2.example.com" and "*.sub.wild2.example.com".

+wild2.example.com         CAA 0 issue "ca1.example.net"

+The following resource record set requests that *only* ca2.example.org issue certificates for "*.wild3.example.com" or "*.sub.wild3.example.com".
+No issuer is permitted to issue for "wild3.example.com" or "sub.wild3.example.com".

+wild3.example.com         CAA 0 issue "ca2.example.org"

 ##  CAA iodef Property

-The iodef property specifies a means of reporting certificate issue requests or cases of certificate issue for the corresponding domain name that violate the security policy of the issuer or the domain name holder.
+The iodef property specifies a means by which an issuer MAY report to the domain owner certificate issuance requests or certificate issuance for domains in which the property appears in the relevant resource record set.

 The Incident Object Description Exchange Format (IODEF) {{!RFC7970}} is used to present the incident report in machine-readable form.

-The iodef property takes a URL as its parameter.
+The iodef property tag takes a URL as its property value.
 The URL scheme type determines the method used for reporting:

 mailto:  The IODEF incident report is reported as a MIME email